orestis-koutroumpas/Sudoku-Solver/README.md

 # Sudoku Solver using Linear Programming (Python and PuLP)

-This is a Python program that solves Sudoku puzzles of various sizes (e.g., 4×4, 9×9, 16×16) using linear programming techniques via the PuLP library.
+This is a Python program that solves Sudoku puzzles of various sizes (e.g. 9×9, 16×16, etc) using linear programming techniques via the PuLP library.
 The solver can handle standard Sudoku puzzles as well as the Sudoku X variant (which includes diagonal constraints).

 ## Features